Will my memory foam bed sag or dip?

 Always look for a model with a separate removable topper this ensures that not only can you rotate the core mattress, but turn and rotate the topper.
 The topper takes the brunt of the compression and you can even this our with turning.
 It means that if years down the line the topper has compressed beyond what’s comfortable, you can simply replace this and not the entire mattress!

-Again, the best way to prevent sagging is with a quality Natural Fibre sprung mattress that can be turned and rotated to even out wear and tear over its lifetime.
-You simply can’t do this with a one-sided foam mattress.
+The best way to prevent a mattress sagging is by choosing quality Natural Fibre sprung mattress that can be turned and rotated to even out wear and tear over its lifetime.
+You simply can’t do this with a one-sided memory foam mattress.
+You can also combine a memory foam or latex mattress topper with a pocket sprung mattress model.
+This can get you the feeling of memory foam but without the drawbacks.
+So if you’re a die-hard memory foam mattress fan then this method can be a good compromise.
+When your memory foam mattress topper compresses and dips you can simply replace it.